tsackton/taelgar/People/Elves/Elwis.md

 But, after 60 years of this, she grew disillusioned with always looking to the past, always studying the dreams of the eldest, and wanted to find something new in the world.

-For the past 4 years, she has been traveling around the Green Sea, trying to make new art that hasn't been dreamed before in the history of her people.
+For the past 4 years, she has been traveling around the [[Green Sea]], trying to make new art that hasn't been dreamed before in the history of her people.

 She has come to [[Tollen]] fascinated by the magical inks of the Dyer's Guild and seeking to use them in painting.